-I made a super simplified version here today.
-Though it was really yummy, the version I made for the farmers’ market was rather complicated.
+The recipe I used to make for the Farmers’ market was a giant batch and it was actually rather complicated.
 It involved grilling the vegetables first to boost the smokiness.
 Today I cut that step out, and followed a more traditional authentic ratatouille method of stove top stewing.
 I also made a few tweaks so this can be made in under a half hour!
-I used smoked paprika and fire roasted tomatoes to give the ratatouille a smoky flavor.